 HUMAN TRAFFICKING AWARENESS

-This year’s International Day Against Human Trafficking is September 23, 2016.
+This year’s International Day Against Human Trafficking in Persons is July 30, 2017.

-Join us in a prayer service prepared by the Daughters of Wisdom Provinces of Agentina, Ecuador and Peru on behalf of JPIC International.
+Join us in a prayer service prepared Sr. Ann Gray of the USA Province on behalf of JPIC International.

 What is human trafficking?